Schwab Form 1099 Composite

 You'll also receive an email notification when your 1099 is ready to view online, or if it has been sent in the mail.

-If you signed up to receive an electronic version, you'll receive a push notification on your mobile device.
+If you signed up to receive an electronic version, you'll receive an email notification.

 There are also helpful resources available online in Schwab's Tax Center.